blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 	- In doing so, he asked of humans to cast aside their humanity and worship the one who gave this law
 	- Since that law is evil, who is the personification of evil?
 Satan

+- Main Criticism
+	- The Qur'an narrated by Mohammed as revelation from God was neither truth, nor one that was made with an inclination towards goodness.
+However, the Hebrew TaNaKh and Christian Bible were made with an inclination towards good, and that is the basic difference.
+Of the two, the Jewish teaching remains more rational, because of its completion only with the combination of the Mishnah and Gemara of the Talmud, which is revised according to debates.
 ### Plan
 - Criticizing Islam